-Challenge yourself to give something up and ask friends and family to sponsor you - it could be a habit, or even a favourite food.
+Give something up and ask friends and family to sponsor you - it could be a habit, or even a favourite food.

 Invite your friends to a gaming marathon and place bets on the winner – it’s a great way to keep in touch and have fun at the same time.

 "The NSPCC have always had a firm place in my heart.
 I love cooking so I thought I’d get some friends round, they can bring their kids, and we’ll bake some cakes.”